Roldak/AGC/README.md

 ## Performance

-Although the main goal of AGC is to alleviate Ada programmers from memory managment, it's very important to keep performance of resulting binaries reasonable.
+Although the main goal of AGC is to alleviate Ada programmers from memory management, it's very important to keep performance of resulting binaries reasonable.
 To keep track of this work, a set of benchmarks will be maintained in the `benchmarks` directory (there is only one for now).

 To have an idea of the performance, single-run results for the `binary_tree` benchmark on my machine give: